ctvle/skills-test-with-actions/resume.md

 ### Leadership

-_Managed multiple asynchronous teams in the development maintenance and release of various web applications and websites_
+_Managed multiple asynchronous teams in the development, maintenance and release of various web applications and websites_